 A cookie consists of information sent by a web server to a web browser, and stored by the browser.
 The information is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.

-We may use both “session” cookies and “persistent” cookies on the website.
+We may use “session” cookies on the website.
 We will use the session cookies to: keep track of your visits whilst you navigate the website.
-We may use the persistent cookies to: enable our website to recognise you when you visit.

 Using your personal information